juanneilson/machine-learning/projects/capstone/proposal.md

 * A subset from the BochumGesture1998 [6], which contains 3 images per gesture from 19 different subjects.
 This database just considers hand pictures of size 128x128 pixels (smallest images of all considered databases).
 * A specially made dataset with the webcam images of three subjects.
 This dataset will contain 30 images of each gesture for each subject

-Database will be divided into train/test for all sources and the training subset will be *augmented* to prevent overfitting.
+Different combinations of this datasets are going to be used for training and testing.
+This is extensively described on the *Project Design* section.

 ### Solution Statement

 The proposed solution is to obtain a classifier by applying *Transfer Learning* to ResNet50 convolutional neural network.
 The collected rock-paper-scissors training dataset is going to be used to adapt the weights of a fully connected layer that takes its inputs from ResNet50 pre-classification outputs.
 The resulting algorithm is going to be evaluated as a classification task where the input are the images of people showing hand gestures from rock-paper-scissors game.
 The accuracy measure is going to be used to evaluate performance over the three different classes of the rock-paper-scissors game.

 ### Benchmark Model
-_(approximately 1-2 paragraphs)_

 A general hand gesture classifier may be used as a benchmark for this project.
-This classifiers usually work with more than three classes, but they appear to be the closest benchmarking model to this problem found in literature.
+This type of classifiers usually work with more than three classes, but they are the closest benchmarking models found in literature.

 In the work done over BochumGesture1998 in [6], researchers used a very small training set (images from 3 out of 19 individuals) and a very large testing dataset.
 They claimed to have achieved 85.8% accuracy on images with complex background when classifiying them into 12 different hand postures.
-This work seems to be a little bit old, but as most of the recent work is based on range cameras this research appears to be a good starting point for this project.
+This work seems to be a little bit old and it is not possible to get its source code.
+However, as most of the recent work is based on range cameras, this research appears to be a good reference and starting point for this project.

 ### Evaluation Metrics
 _(approx. 1-2 paragraphs)_

 The proposed evaluation metric is the clasiffication accuracy over the test dataset.
+Depending on the use of the available datasets (see *Project Design*) the main test dataset will be the *Specially Made* testing subset.
+This subset consists in 30 images per each 3 gestures of one subject, which is previously separated from the training samples.

 ### Project Design
 _(approx. 1 page)_

 #### Datasets

+##### Subsets

 The following table shows some samples from the considered datasets